genzo1977/deploy-azure-spot-vm-nginx-terraform/README.md

 `az login`

+7. Enter a valid Azure subscription id in the first `provider` block in `main.tf`.

 ### Steps to Initialize and Apply:
 1. Run `terraform init` to initialize the backend.
 2. Run `terraform plan` to see what you are about to apply